History of the Czech lands: House of Jagiellon

-After the king George's death, the war was continued by Vladislaus II from the House of Jagiellon, who was offered the throne of Bohemia by George of Poděbrady himself.
+After King George's death, the war was continued by Vladislaus II from the House of Jagiellon, who was offered the throne of Bohemia by George of Poděbrady himself.
 After ten years of fighting, the Bohemian-Hungarian War finally ended by signing of the Peace of Olomouc in 1479, in which Moravia, Silesia and Lusatia were ceded to Matthias Corvinus for the rest of his life and both monarchs were allowed to use the title of King of Bohemia.
 In 1485, Vladislaus II confirmed right of all Bohemian noblemen and commoners to freely adhere either to Hussitism or Catholicism in the Peace of Kutná Hora.
 After Matthias Corvinus died in 1490, Vladislaus II was elected the King of Hungary and gained all the territories he ceded 30 years earlier.
 From then on he ruled from Buda.
 Although Vladislaus II was married three times, he only had two children late in his life: son Louis and daughter Anne.
-Vladislaus II's two children married two children of the Holy Roman Emperor Maximilian I as a result of negotiations at the First Congress of Vienna, tying the House of Jagiellon and the House of Habsburg together.
+Vladislaus II's two children married two grandchildren of the Holy Roman Emperor Maximilian I, the children of his only son Philip, as a result of negotiations at the First Congress of Vienna, tying the House of Jagiellon and the House of Habsburg together.

 A year after that, in 1516, Vladislaus II died and his ten-year-old son Louis II became the king of both Hungary and Bohemia.
 In 1521 he refused to pay the agreed annual tribute to the new Ottoman sultan, Süleyman I and executed his ambassadors.
 War ensued, Belgrade fell to Ottoman hands the same year.
 In 1526, Louis II led his forces against Suleiman I in the Battle of Mohács, which ended with a decisive defeat of the Hungarian army and Louis II drowned during his attempted retreat.
-He left no heirs and so the Lands of the Bohemian Crown were inherited by Ferdinand I from the House of Habsburg, as was agreed during the First Congress of Vienna.
+He left no heirs and so the Lands of the Bohemian Crown were inherited by his brother-in-law Ferdinand I from the House of Habsburg, as was agreed during the First Congress of Vienna.